datwit/flalq/README.md

 ## Requirements

 This project is developed with the Python 3.7 version and requires installing the libraries present in the file `requirements.txt`:
-* [**Klask**](http://flask.pocoo.org/) - minimalist framework written in Python that allows you to create web applications quickly and with a minimum number of lines of code.
+* [**Flask**](http://flask.pocoo.org/) - minimalist framework written in Python that allows you to create web applications quickly and with a code line minimum number.
 * [**SQLAlchemy**](https://www.sqlalchemy.org/) - open source SQL toolkit and object relational mapper for the programming language.
-* **Marshmallow** ([mashmallow Documentation](http://marshmallow.readthedocs.io/)) - is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native datatypes.
+* **Marshmallow** ([marshmallow Documentation](http://marshmallow.readthedocs.io/)) - is an ORM/ODM/framework-agnostic library for converting complex datatypes, such as objects, to and from native datatypes.
 * **marshmallow_sqlalchemy** ([marshmallow_sqlalchemy Documentation](https://marshmallow-sqlalchemy.readthedocs.io/en/latest/)) - SQLAlchemy integration with the marshmallow (de)serialization library.
 * [**Unittest2**](https://pypi.python.org/pypi/unittest2) - backport of the new features added to the unittest testing framework.